 This course stresses current developments and applications in the field of genetics.
 Topics may include molecular and cellular biology, inheritance patterns, chromosome behavior, and abnormalities, biotechnology, genetics of cancer, developmental biology, and experimental design.
 Students who elect this course should enjoy problem-solving and be motivated to work independently.
 Laboratory activities emphasized and integrated into the coursework.
 Chemistry is a prerequisite.
-In addition, a second year of Biology is recommended. *Offered as RCBC CAP Course.
+In addition, a second year of Biology is recommended.
+This course does not satisfy the science requirement for graduation. *Offered as RCBC CAP Course.

 Physical Science PR

 A hands-on science course where students will draw evidence-based conclusions.
 Students are exposed to physical and chemical changes, motion, energy, renewable resources and technology.
 Available through the Child Study Team.